pts/small-io-sys/README.md

 uncompressed variants are also supplied.

 **TL;DR Where are the download links?** There are no direct download links.
-To get the io.sys files below, you have to follow the build instructions below.
-It takes less than a minute if you aready have Linux running.
+To get the io.sys file variants listed below, you have to follow the build instructions in this document.
+It takes less than a minute if you already have Linux running.

 Byte sizes: